smarthomerocks/TinyOWC/README.md

 ## Build and upload software

 To simplify building this software, with all its dependencies, we use the [Platform.io](https://platformio.org/) open source ecosystem.
 Make sure you have Platform.io installed on your computer before you proceed.
+If you already has Platform.io installed, make sure that its up-to-date by opening a Platform.io terminal and run:

+   pio upgrade --dev

 ### Compile and upload the firmware